nihalxofficial/PetNest-Server/readme.md

 ## 📌 Purpose

 This is the backend REST API for PetNest — a full-stack pet adoption platform.
-It exposes endpoints for managing pets and adoption requests, issues JWT tokens stored in HTTPOnly cookies, and protects private routes via a verification middleware.
+It exposes endpoints for managing pets and adoption requests, issues JWT tokens stored in HTTPOnly cookies and protects private routes via a verification middleware.

 ---